 Panama City is the largest city between Pensacola, less than three hours to the west and Tallahassee, two hours east.
 Sitting just about in the center of Florida’s northern Gulf Coast, tucked away on the northern shores of St. Andrews Bay, this destination welcomes visitors to the place where city meets sand.
 The thriving historic districts, anchored by two full service public marinas, perfectly pair diverse dining establishments, eclectic shops, galleries, live music, historic walking tours, farmers markets, dolphin tours, fishing charters and sailing excursions.

-The historic district of Downtown Panama City and the community of St. Andrews tell the stories of those who settled this area, beginning in the mid-1800s.
+The historic district of Downtown Panama City and the community of Historic St. Andrews tell the stories of those who settled this area, beginning in the mid-1800s.
 A mix of salty characters and determined entrepreneurs staked their claims here and generations later, their independent spirit lives on.
 History is preserved and celebrated here, from historic and print museums to brew pubs that are both nostalgic and trendy.
 Individuality and creativity are on display among independent retailers, art exhibits and special events.

 If the people are the heart of Panama City, then the water is its soul and there are numerous ways to tap into it.
 Casting a line for the catch of the day, paddling across the bay and enjoying the views of a sunset walk are just some of the favorite pastimes here.
 There are plenty of fishing charter options for anglers to choose from, as well as boat, kayak and paddleboard rentals and guides.